Jeiwan/jeiwan.github.io/content/posts/programming-defi-uniswapv2-2.md

    amount; the other party pays for the actual transfer.

 The approval pattern is very common in Ethereum applications: dapps ask users to approve spending of the maximum amount so users don't need to call `approve` again and again (which costs gas).
-This improces user experience.
+This improves user experience.
 And this is not what we're looking for at this moment.
 So we'll go with the manual transferring to the pair contract.

 Let's get to code!